larryv/JPS/README.txt

 The library has been successfully built and tested in the following environments.
-Your mileage may vary, caveat emptor, etc., but all you really need is some form of javac and java (and javadoc, if you’re into that sort of debauchery).
+Your mileage may vary, caveat emptor, etc., but all you really need is some form of javac and java (and javadoc, if you're into that sort of debauchery).

   - Mac OS X 10.7, using Java SE 6
   - Ubuntu Server 12.04 LTS, using OpenJDK 6